-Due to Cuba’s economic instability and embargo with the US certain foods are hard to come by and it’s not unusual for restaurants to not be able to serve everything on the menu.
-This being said the portions tend to be excessive as if to make up for this and the food is locally grown and fresh.
-You’re likely to find a lot of fried pork and chicken accompanied by rice, beans and vegetables.
-It’s probably worth saying that being a vegetarian in Cuba can be difficult with meat dominating most dishes.
+Due to Cuba’s economic instability and embargo with the US, certain foods are hard to come by and it’s not unusual for restaurants to not be able to serve everything on the menu.
+This being said, the portions tend to be excessive as if to make up for this, and the food is often locally grown and fresh.
+It’s probably worth saying that being a vegetarian in Cuba can be difficult with meat dominating most dishes, as you’re likely to find a lot of fried pork and chicken accompanied by rice, beans and vegetables.

 As you’d expect Cuba thrives on rum.
 The national drink is cheap and available almost everywhere.
 Dark rum is served neat while the cheaper form of white rum is found mixed into cocktails.
-Unsurprisingly the Cuban drinking age is 16, Salud!
+Unsurprisingly the Cuban drinking age is 16.
+Salud!